 The program does not require hosted agents on the target server or any of its functionalities.
-It only accesses your source server mailboxes using the Administrator's MAPI profile / IMAP protocol or Exchange Web Services (EWS) to read their contents and copy items to the target server mailboxes in one transaction.
-To achieve this, the mailboxes / public folders need to exist and be active on the target server side, and the user accounts used for the migration process needs to have adequate rights, depending on whether they are used to connect to the source or the target server.
+It only accesses your source server mailboxes using Exchange Web Services (EWS), Graph API, the Administrator's MAPI profile or IMAP protocol to read their contents and copy items to the target server mailboxes in one transaction.
+To achieve this, the mailboxes / public folders need to exist and be active on the target server side (you can create target user mailboxes directly in the program, learn more), and the user accounts used for the migration process needs to have adequate rights, depending on whether they are used to connect to the source or the target server.

 As far as the source data safety is concerned, the program does not delete anything.
 It accesses the source server data passively, which means that no data is deleted or modified on your source server.